jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Critical Harm

-When you take harm to your ability points, roll a test.
+When you take harm to your ability points, it is **critical harm**.
+Roll a test with that ability's die.
 The difficulty number is equal to the amount of harm taken.
 If you fail, you must roll on the death table.

 ### Morale